 What makes Rhodes such a different place than most Greek islands?
 One thing is for certain, it is not just the long and beautiful beaches, or the 300 days of sunshine it offers.
 Sea and sand you can find all over Greece.

-Rhodes island offers it's visitors a history that goes back in time thousands of years, to the ages of mythology.
+Rhodes island offers visitors a history that goes back in time thousands of years, to the ages of mythology.

 The beautiful myth of Rhodes says that after Zeus's victory against the Giants, he decided to divide the earth among the Olympian gods; The only god who received nothing was Helios, the god of the Sun.